 To grow potatoes, you start with seed potatoes -essentially potatoes which have been allowed to sprout eyes… you may have inadvertently produced your own seed potatoes in your own kitchens by leaving them in the bottom of the bin.
 The potatoes we used were from last year – mostly from our CSA farm – stored in a cool, dark place they practically turned into potato plants right there in the depths of my kitchen.

 To make your potato condo, first drill a few holes in the bottom of your garbage bin to allow extra moisture out – this will prevent your potatoes from drowning and/or rotting.
 I put a few near the bottom but on the sides, so they can’t get blocked underneath.

 Then put some dirt into the bottom of your condo.
 Cut your seed potatoes into chunks, making sure each piece has a sprouting eye.
 Place them in the dirt, with the eyes upward, and cover with about 6 inches more soil.
 That’s it.
 Water and sun.
 They’re pretty low maintenance, actually.

-Once the leaves poke through the surface, add more dirt and compost.
+Once the leaves poke through the surface and manage to grow several inches, cover them with more dirt and compost.
 This encourages the plants to keep growing more potatoes, growing upward.
 Once it starts to flower, you can dip your hand into the dirt and feel around for new potatoes to pull out – just be careful you don’t disturb the root system.

 Your full harvest won’t happen until the fall, when it grows chilly and the above-ground part of the plant withers and dies.
 Then you can tip over the bin and sift through the dirt to harvest your potatoes.
 You won’t believe how many you’ll get.
 If you build a potato condo, keep me posted!